Rapporter/pander/README.md

 ```

-If the `koRpus` package is installed, `pandoc.table` can even split the cells with hyphening support:
+If the `sylly` package is installed, `pandoc.table` can even split the cells with hyphening support:

 ```rout
 > pandoc.table(data.frame(baz = 'foobar'), use.hyphening = TRUE, split.cells = 3)